carlonicora/RAW/jinx.md

 ## Character Progression

-Jinx consider characters' progression as a progression in their abilities.
+RAW consider characters' progression as a progression in their abilities.
 Characters' traits and life points remains the same for the entire life of a character.
 Characters become better at doing what they do, therefore they are allowed to grow after each played session.

 Each time a character successfully uses an ability, then they can try and level it up at the end of each session.
 At storytellers' discretion, the ability can be levelled up even without an open roll, when a character performs an action which does not necessarily require a roll.